mohibJV/djangobluemix/README.md

 Allows you to quickly deploy Django Python Apps To IBM Bluemix

-For manually pushingt this starter Django App to Bluemix
+To manually push this starter Django App to Bluemix using CF

 - Modify the manifest with your file name.
 - Push the app using CF Push so you can create a service to bind to $cf push <your app name>